sohomghosh/sohomghosh/README.md

 I love [reading, trekking and playing harmonica](https://www.youtube.com/channel/UCDFFMnTn71JcYqXO3IpRUsw).
 I am a fitness buff and I believe that "Health is Wealth".

-Feel free to reach out to me by email or thorough LinkedIn.
+Feel free to reach out to me by email or through LinkedIn.

 Email-id: firstname1lastname@gmail.com